Palmwag Lodge is an oasis in the arid landscape of the Damaraland region (or Kunene region, as it is now called) of Namibia.

 Palmwag is connected to the national electricity grid of Namibia.
 However the new owners are very concerned about both their guests' and the lodge's eco-impact.
 They have therefore invested substantially in their own solar power developing facilities.
 Palmwag can clearly claim to be environmentally friendly.

 You can reach Palmwag Lodge by gravel road or by air.
 Palmwag is situated just 7 km north of the junction of the C43 and the C39.
-If you come from the south you will pass the small village of Bergsig before heading north.
+If you come from the South, you will pass the small village of Bergsig before heading north.
 It is on the left, immediately after the veterinary fence, and its concession stretches off to the west as far as the Skeleton Coast.

 Fuel is available, but again be aware this is a remote area.
 Deliveries are normally reliable, but your specific choice of grade of fuel or diesel might not be available.
-The fuel station accept N$ and ZAR as well as credit cards (when the system works).
+The fuel station accepts N$ and ZAR as well as credit cards (when the system works).
 They don’t accept foreign currency.

 GPS Lodge: 19° 53´ 59"S 13° 56´ 13"E